eisental/RedstoneChips/README.md

 - [SensorLibrary](http://github.com/eisental/SensorLibrary) - A chip library for various sensor chips (optional).

-Check out the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs) for more info about the circuit libraries.
+Check out the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs) for more info on available RedstoneChips circuits.

 __For much more information, visit the [RedstoneChips](http://eisental.github.com/RedstoneChips) site.__